 - The taste is not consistent, may vary from one batch to the other and may change over time.

-So to wrap it up, you’ll be able to make great kefir with both starter and grains but I’d always prefer the more convenient method that always delivers and I’d go with a starter.
+To wrap it up, you’ll be able to make great kefir with both starter and grains.
+I, however, would always personally prefer the more convenient method that always delivers and would go with using a starter.